LeeWannacott/tweet-repair-game-django/README.md

 # tweet-repair-game-django

-The idea arose from participating in Global Game Jam 2020.
+The idea for this app arose from participating in Global Game Jam 2020.

 Link to application: https://tweet-repair-game.herokuapp.com/